zhaosiying12138/LCM_demo/README.md

 # LCM_demo
-A toy implement about Lazy Code Motion using LLVM
+A toy implement about Lazy Code Motion using LLVM by zhaosiying12138